Profile: Susan Dorsey

 Although it might seem at first like an environmental organization and cowboys would be at odds, such is not the case for the Yampa Valley Land Trust.
 “We’ve had the opportunity to work with many of the long-time ranchers,” Dorsey says.

 She attributes that to the early and continued involvement of now-retired veterinarian Dr. Bill Baldwin.
 “He has a connection with almost every single rancher in the county.
 He is a real blessing, so ethical and admired by many,” Dorsey says.
-“He advised me, ‘Be fun, but keep the doors open.’”
+“He advised me, ‘Be firm, but keep the doors open.’”

 In the early days, when Dorsey explained the land trust’s vision to the local agricultural community, one North Routt County rancher told her, “If you want it done, you’re going to have to do it.
 We’re so busy running our ranches.”